-Introduction to Cooperative Education; social and psychological reasons for working; methods of securing employment; preparation of career and jobrelated objectives; evaluation of student work experience.
+Introduction to Cooperative Education; social and psychological reasons for working; methods of securing employment; preparation of career and job-related objectives; evaluation of student work experience.

-OED 199A-E Co-op Work in OED/1-8 cr. hrs./5-40 periods/5-40 lab
+OED 199 Co-op Work in OED/1-8 cr. hrs./5-40 periods/5-40 lab)

-A supervised work program for students in an occupation related to their program of study.
+A supervised cooperative work program for students in an occupation related to their program of study.